 We know that people are more likely to change their behaviour for good if they are exposed to interventions multiple times.
 By making contact with mothers repeatedly during a short period, we are helping to ensure people make lasting changes to their hygiene habits that will improve their families’ chances of a healthy future.

-The project is being led by the Nepal Ministry of Health and Population, with financial and technical support from WaterAid.
+The Nepal Ministry of Health and Population is leading the project, with our financial and technical support.
 Significantly, this approach is the first of its kind in the world.
 If successful, it has the potential to be rolled out not just nationally, but worldwide – helping to save thousands of children’s lives and to keep them and their families healthy.

-The pilot intervention ran from February 2016 to June 2017 in four districts – Bardiya, Jajarkot, Myagdi and Nawalparasi – and is now in transition to the scale up phase.
+The pilot intervention ran from February 2016 to June 2017 in four districts – Bardiya, Jajarkot, Myagdi and Nawalparasi.
 The project aimed to integrate hygiene promotion into the national routine vaccination programme, ahead of the introduction of the rotavirus vaccine post-2017, and to demonstrate best practice for scaling up the model across Nepal.

 The project also aimed to address these key questions: